Chapter Forty Nine I

 “Not so much.
 We are less childish on these boyfriend matters I think.
 A French girl would never have a boyfriend so young as herself, they are too silly.
 Also, in France, everything does not become a TV drama!!”

 Janah has the hint of a smile.
-Monique pouts for a minute more then began to giggle.
+Monique pouts for a minute more then begins to giggle.
 Janah, easily tickled, starts to giggle herself.

 Monique takes Janah’s hand, “Thanks for listening to my story, my drama,” they laugh again, “I wished to offend no one, or become involved in some nonsense like this.
 Should I do anything?
 I would even apologize to the girl if that would help.”